Arcadia-Science/2024-chlamy-mutant-motility-pub/README.md

 While the image data is too large to be included in this repository, CSV files of the detected cell trajectories can be found in [`data/cell_trajectories/`](data/cell_trajectories/).
 The CSV files contain time series of x, y coordinates of tracked cells, from which summary motility statistics are calculated and output to [`data/`](data/) as described in [Methods](#computing-summary-motility-statistics).

+Raw images from the v-bottom motility assay are present as zipped files in ['data/vbottom_avi/'](data/vbottom_avi).
+The ZIP files contain single frame AVI files of either 96- or 384-well v-bottom plates containing *C. reinhardtii* cultures.
+Additionally, the final frame from these data acquisitions were cropped in FIJI and are available in ['data/vbottom_avi/cropped_final_frame/'](data/vbottom_avi/cropped_final_frame).

 ## Overview

 ### Description of the folder structure

 This repository is organized into the following top-level directories.
 - **data**: CSV files containing cell trajectories as well as summary CSV files of computed motility metrics.
 There are two datasets of cell trajectories from two rounds of imaging: 2 hours post-treatment and 18 hours post-treatment.
 For each dataset there is also a CSV file of summary motility metrics.
-Finally, this folder also contains a list of experimental parameters related to the sample preparation, `experimental_parameters.json`.
+This folder also contains a list of experimental parameters related to the sample preparation, `experimental_parameters.json`.
+Finally, this folder includes AVI files of single-frame images of 96- or 384- well plates imaged on the Phenotype-o-mat
-- **envs**: contains a conda environment file that lists the packages and dependencies used for creating the conda environment.
+- **envs**: contains conda environment files that lists the packages and dependencies used for creating the conda environment.
 - **notebooks**: a collection of Jupyter notebooks for analyzing motility data.
 - **src/scripts**: a Python script for computing summary motility statistics from cell trajectories.